 For Cheng's theory of measure spaces, see the 1985 edition of Bishop & Bridges, Constructive Analysis.
 (And the references therein, obviously, but I haven't read those.)

-A discussion of the abstract properties of the category of localizable measurable spaces is in
+A discussion of the abstract properties of the category of localizable measurable spaces and its relation to von Neumann algebras is in

 A useful series of expositions along these lines is in